tgharold/Lussatite.FeatureManagement/README.md

 4. Wire-up the following in your IoC/DI container:

+    - Session manager classes will need to be injected into the feature manager manually, since order does matter.
     - `LussatiteLazyCacheFeatureManager` as `IFeatureManagerSnapshot` (usually per-request / scoped lifetime).
-    - Session manager classes as `ISessionManager` (also per-request / scoped lifetime).

 5. Inject `IFeatureManagerSnapshot` into your controller or service classes.